microsoft/pxt/docs/writing-docs/macros.md

 ### block

-The **block** language renders a JavaScript snippet into blocks without any simulator.
+The **block** "language" renders a JavaScript snippet into blocks without any simulator.

     ```block
     basic.showNumber(5)